All Episodes

 A lot of people watching this have either been stationed at Bagram or have been there a lot themselves.

-And you know, how many rockets did you take when you were there, by the way?
+And, you know, how many rockets did you take when you were there, by the way?

 So it's not like we ever had Bagram.

-We I mean we had it.
+I mean, we had it.

 And China borders Afghanistan as well.

-That's where the death railway was, right?
+That's where the Death Railway was, right?

-And that was back then, you know, 1942-ish, three-ish, four-ish, right?
+And that was back then, you know, 1942-ish, three-ish, war-ish, right?

 And so, but anyway, I was just at it again.

-The the the the this routes and resources, nothing has changed.
+This routes and resources, nothing has changed.

 There's different oligarchs involved, of course, the Russian oligarchs as well.

-The Zionists have been hugely one of the main factors behind the invasions of the United States, even as Trump gives his United Nations uh I just watched his speech.
+The Zionists have been hugely one of the main factors behind the invasions of the United States, even as Trump gives his United Nations.

-But but yeah, what but get back to Bagram, like what what does that give Trump in this effort to try?
+What does that give Trump in this effort to try?

-I mean, because I think it gives him air defense against China while we try to take Iran, which will probably fail, is my guess.
+I mean, because I think it gives him air defense against China while we try to take Iran, which will probably fail is my guess.

 Bagram is easily mitigated.